Flamenco Shows in Barcelona

 3. Flamenco & Tapas Night

 If you want to experience the magic of Spain’s most famous art form, followed by dinner in an authentic tapas restaurant in the Gothic Quarter, then this popular choice might be for you.
-Start the night by visiting an authentic tablao on one of Barcelona’s best looking squares, for a fantastic half hour performance that will leave you in no doubt about the meaning of the mysterious ‘el duende‘ (soul, or spirit!) that permeates real flamenco!
-Then complete your Spanish-themed night with a trip to a local tapas bar to test some of the city’s most typical dishes.
-The total price is great value at just €52.
-To reserve, you can either email us info@barcelona-life.com with your dates and group size and we’ll put you in touch with the organisers.
+Start the night by visiting Los Tarantos, the oldest tablao in the city (it opened in 1963), for a fantastic 30-40 minute performance that will leave you in no doubt about the meaning of the mysterious ‘el duende‘ (soul, or spirit!) that permeates real flamenco!
+Then complete your Spanish-themed night with a trip to a local tapas restaurant to dine on some of the city’s most typical dishes.
+The total price is great value at just €55.
+To reserve, you can either email info@barcelona-life.com with your dates and group size and we’ll put you in touch with the organisers.
 Need your tickets within 48 hours?
 Then better to book this activity via Get Your Guide.

 4. City Hall Theatre